csuhwq0421/ML4Dendrites/README.md

 * **Data expansion**  : designed to filter the data points with the largest MAE on the Bayesian dataset and then conduct experiments near these points to supplement the data.
 + **Explainable ML process** : designed to interprete the XGBoost model via SHAP techniques.

+Specific details can be referred to the code comments.

 ## Hardware requirements
 You can run all the code completely on your PC.